YahooArchive/mojito/docs/dev_guide/intro/mojito_architecture.rst

 ####

-To support seamless operation and migration of components between client and server Mojito application data is typically obtained with YQL.
+To support seamless operation and migration of components between client and server, Mojito application data is typically obtained with YQL.
 In most cases, your data will be requested and processed in some way before it is presented to the user.
 JSON is expected to be by far the most prevalent format for data retrieved from YQL.